How to Report a Car Accident in Colorado: A Complete Guide

 Why Is It Better to Have Police Complete an Accident Report?

 Car accidents are disastrous and cause property damages.
 Though there is a fair way to get paid for your losses, you need to have a proper report.
-An accident report completed by police is worthwhile because they will note things without being biased.
+An accident report completed by a police officer is worthwhile because they will note things without being biased.
 That means the police report may contain key evidence of an accident case.